hanjingo/doc/NOTE/DATABASE_SYSTEM_CONCEPTS/chapter11.md

 Formally, let $K$ denote the set of all search-key values, and let $B$ denote the set of all bucket addresses.
 A `hash function` $h$ is a function from $K$ to $B$.
 Let $h$ denote a hash function.

-To insert a record with search key $K_i$, we compute $h(K_i)$, which gives the address of the bucket for that record.
+To insert a record with a search key $K_i$, we compute $h(K_i)$, which gives the address of the bucket for that record.
 Assume for now that there is space in the bucket to store the record.
 Then, the record is stored in that bucket.

-To perform a lookup on a search-key value $K_i$, we simply compute $h(K_i)$, then search the bucket with that address.
+To perform a lookup on a search-key value $K_i$We simply compute $h(K_i)$Then search the bucket with that address.
 Suppose that two search keys, $K_5$ and $K_7$, have the same hash value; that is, $h(K_5) = h(K_7)$.
 If we perform a lookup on $K_5$, the bucket $h(K_5)$ contains records with search-key values $K_5$ and records with search-key values $K_7$.
 Thus, we have to check the search-key value of every record in the bucket to verify that the record is one that we want.

 Deletion is equally straightforward.
-If the search-key value of the record to be deleted is $K_i$, we compute $h(K_i)$, then search the corresponding bucket for that record, and delete the record from the bucket.
+If the search-key value of the record to be deleted is $K_i$, we compute $h(K_i)$Then search the corresponding bucket for that record, and delete the record from the bucket.

 Hashing can be used for two different purposes.
 In a `hash file organization`, we obtain the address of the disk block containing a desired record directly by computing a function on the search-key value of the record.
-In a `hash index organiaation` we organize the search keys, with their associated pointers, into a hash file structure.
+In a `hash index organization` we organize the search keys, with their associated pointers, into a hash file structure.

 Since we do not know at design time precisely which search-key values will be stored in the file, we want to choose a hash function that assigns search-key values to buckets in such a way that the distribution has these qualities:

 - The distribution is `uniform`.
-That is, the hash function assigns each bucket the same number of earch-key values from the set of `all` possible search-key values.
+That is, the hash function assigns each bucket the same number of each key values from the set of `all` possible search-key values.
 - The distribution is `random`.
 That is, in the average case, each bucket will have nearly the same number of values assigned to it, regardless of the actual distribution of search-key values.
 More precisely, the hash value will not be correlated to any externally visible ordering on the search-key values, such as alphabetic ordering or ordering by the length of the search keys; the hash function will appear to be random.

 So far, we have assumed that, when a record is inserted, the bucket to which it is mapped has space to store the record.
 If the bucket does not have enough space, a `bucket overflow` is said to occur.
 Bucket overflow can occur for several reasons: